 Adults in these three groups who have had one or two doses of polio vaccine in the past should get the remaining one or two doses.
 It doesn’t matter how long it has been since the earlier dose(s).

 Poliomyelitis (polio) is a highly infectious disease caused by a virus that invades the nervous system.
 Polio is an infectious disease caused by a virus that lives in the throat and intestinal tract.
 It is most often spread through person-to-person contact with the stool of an infected person and may also be spread through oral/nasal secretions (such as saliva).

 Less than one percent of polio cases result in permanent paralysis of the limbs (usually the legs).
 Of those paralyzed, five to ten percent die when the paralysis strikes the respiratory muscles.
 Paralysis can lead to permanent disability and death.

 Polio, or poliomyelitis, can strike at any age.
-Thanks to effective vaccine, the United States has been polio-free since 1979.
+The United States has been polio-free since 1979.
 But poliovirus still occurs in a few countries in Asia and Africa.
 In the late 1940s to the early 1950s, polio crippled an average of over 35,000 people in the United States each year; it was one of the most feared diseases of the twentieth century.
 Thanks to the polio vaccine, dedicated health care professionals, and parents who vaccinate their children on schedule, polio has been eliminated in this country for over 30 years.

 Maintaining the success rate of U.S. vaccination efforts is crucial since the disease still occurs in some parts of the world.
 People most at risk are those who never had polio vaccine, those who never received all the recommended vaccine doses, and those traveling to areas where polio is still common.

-Up to 95 percent of persons infected with polio will have no symptoms.
-About four to eight percent of infected persons have minor symptoms such as:
+Up to 95% of persons infected with polio will have no symptoms.
+About 4-8% of infected persons have minor symptoms such as:

 Microscopic view of polio.